sergemazille/reveal-basis/README.md

 #### Usage

-The triggering element needs to contain `data-toggle="above"` attribute.
+The triggering element (button or anchor) needs to contain `data-toggle="above"` attribute.

 An eventual closing element needs to have the `.dismiss` class and to be inside the `.above` element.
+It can only be triggered with a 'click' event.

 - Trigger an `.above` with a button, through a `[data-target]` attribute:
 ```html